gardener/gardener/docs/concepts/resource-manager.md

 Gardener enables this webhook to schedule pods of deployments across nodes and zones.

 Please note, the `gardener-resource-manager` itself as well as pods labelled with `topology-spread-constraints.resources.gardener.cloud/skip` are excluded from any mutations.

+### Validating Webhooks

+#### Unconfirmed Deletion Prevention For Custom Resources And Definitions

+As part of Gardener's [extensibility concepts](../extensions/overview.md), a lot of `CustomResourceDefinition`s are deployed to the seed clusters that serve as extension points for provider-specific controllers.
+For example, the [`Infrastructure` CRD](../extensions/infrastructure.md) triggers the provider extension to prepare the IaaS infrastructure of the underlying cloud provider for a to-be-created shoot cluster.
+Consequently, these extension CRDs have a lot of power and control large portions of the end-user's shoot cluster.
+Accidental or undesired deletions of those resource can cause tremendous and hard-to-recover-from outages and should be prevented.

+When this webhook is activated, it reacts for `CustomResourceDefinition`s and most of the custom resources in the `extensions.gardener.cloud/v1alpha1` API group.
+It also reacts for the `druid.gardener.cloud/v1alpha1.Etcd` resources.

+The webhook prevents `DELETE` requests for those `CustomResourceDefinition`s labeled with `gardener.cloud/deletion-protected=true`, and for all mentioned custom resources if they were not previously annotated with the `confirmation.gardener.cloud/deletion=true`.
+This prevents that undesired `kubectl delete <...>` requests are accepted.